Procedures for Internal Approvals on Research Grants and Contracts

 Principal investigators should consult with their department for policy on due dates.
 It is the responsibility of the applicant to know Research Grant and Contract Services due dates relative to external deadlines.
 Due dates in the Dean of Science Office are relative to these due dates.

 The sequence and lee-way time for acquiring internal signatures on the Faculty of Science checklist and signature form is, as follows:

 1) Signed by the faculty applicant and/or co-applicant(s) (when applicable);

 2) Signed by the department head (or acting head, in head’s absence), or director (OSC) (where applicable); if the applicant is the head, then the deputy head signs for the department;

-3) Once signed by the department head, the faculty checklist and signature form, and a copy of the application should be sent to the grants facilitation officer - Faculty of Science.
+3) Once signed by the department head, the checklist and signature form and a copy of the application should be sent to the grants facilitation officer - Faculty of Science.

 4) Associate dean (research and graduate), on behalf of the dean, signs for the Faculty of Science.
-An electronic copy of the application should be sent to the associate dean (research and graduate), except for NSERC Discovery Grant applications, where a single-sided hard copy of the DG application, including NSERC CCV, and the internal approval form signed by the appropriate department head, shall be sent to the grant facilitation officer instead.
+An electronic copy of the application should be sent to the associate dean (research and graduate), except for NSERC Discovery Grant applications, where a single-sided hard copy of the DG application, including NSERC CCV, and the checklist and signature form signed by the appropriate department head, shall be sent to the grant facilitation officer instead.